maciejskorski/jitter-transfer/README.md

-# jitter-transfer
+# Jitter Transfer in Ring Oscillators

-The paper and code explaining jitter transfer in ring oscillators.
+The paper and code explaining quantitatively jitter transfer in ring oscillators.